PacktWorkshops/The-JavaScript-Workshop/Chapter 09/Exercise 9.07/README.md

 ## How to use

+1. Install dependencies.

+`npm install`

-1. Execute the script using following command :
+2. Execute the script using following command :

 `node MongoDBConnect.js`